 Kitchen Backsplash Colors that Stand Out

 From an earthy, bold black to a bright, splashy yellow, anything goes.
-If you’re wanting to create a homey, relaxing feeling in your kitchen, go for a blue-tiled backsplash.
-If you are feeling creative, combine two or three colors for a truly customized design as shown below.
+If you want to create a homey, relaxing feeling in your kitchen, go for a blue-tiled backsplash.
+If you are feeling creative, combine two or three colors for a truly customized design, as shown below.

 We recommend working with a professional to ensure the contrast from surrounding elements such as the cabinetry and countertops will fit well with your kitchen backsplash colors and achieve your desired look.
 It’s also very important to establish a good lighting plan for your kitchen renovation to highlight the beauty of your backsplash.

-For a different approach, try marble slabs.
+For a different approach, try stone slabs.
 Sizing will depend on the material used, but it probably won’t be much smaller than a 4’ x 8’ sheet.
-With marble slabs, you can choose a slab with slight color variations, deep veining patterns or glitter to create a stunning aesthetic appeal.
+With stone slabs, you can choose a slab with slight color variations, deep veining patterns, or glitter to create a stunning aesthetic appeal.
 Let’s not forget the bonus of not having to clean up those dreaded grout lines.